marcoswastaken/erdos_paware/README.md

 Given an arbitrary user query and a dataset of human-generated content, build an algorithm to identify and rank the relevant content in the dataset, such that the match set can be retrieved quickly and accurately

-We know that the eventual application for the results of our project is use in a Retrievel-Agumented Generation (RAG) pipeline.
-This [recent survey paper](https://arxiv.org/abs/2312.10997), describing the current state of RAG for Large Languange Models (LLMs) helped provide some insight into what tools might be a good fit for our particular task and data.
+We know that the eventual application for the results of our project is use in a Retrieval-Augmented Generation (RAG) pipeline.
+This [recent survey paper](https://arxiv.org/abs/2312.10997), describing the current state of RAG for Large Language Models (LLMs) helped provide some insight into what tools might be a good fit for our particular task and data.

 The main steps in RAG are:

 1. Indexing documents
-2. Retrieving the most relevent documents, given a user query
+2. Retrieving the most relevant documents, given a user query
 3. Generating output using a LLM

 ## The Dataset